Dog Eats Chocolate - Deadly Potential

 Consult a vet immediately, if your companion animal ingests anything you think is poisonous, or if you are not sure.
 This guide is for emergencies, where access to a vet is impossible or will take a very long time.
 You are responsible for your companion animal and you follow this guide with full liability for your actions.

-As you may know, chocolate can be fatally dangerous to dogs.
-But no matter how many eyes you have in the back of your head, your furry pals are going to eat all kinds of junk from the ground, and chocolate is definitely on their list.
+As you surely know, chocolate can be fatally dangerous to us dogs.
+But no matter how many eyes you have in the back of your head, we love to eat things we find, and we don't care if they're safe to eat - that's your job!

 If you're reading this because your dog just ate some chocolate, I'll cut to the chase.

-You need to make him sick right now, so he can throw up the chocolate.
+You need to make him sick, right now, so he can throw up the chocolate before he starts to digest it.

 Be Extremely Careful!

-You may find lots of articles on this subject, as I did last week, when Byron ate a chunk of very dark chocolate, which is the most dangerous kind.
+You may find lots of articles on this subject, as Burtman did, last week, when I snapped up a chunk of very dark chocolate, which is the most dangerous kind (it was dark and I'm very fast).

-In his case, with him weighing around 20kg / 44lbs, two teaspoons (NOT tablespoons!) of hydrogen peroxide (not more than 3% concentrate) did the job in a few minutes.
-He barfed his guts out.
-It was hard to watch.
-But out came the chocolate and it was all over in 10 minutes.
+In my case, since I weigh around 20kg / 44lbs, two teaspoons (NOT tablespoons!) of hydrogen peroxide (not more than 3% concentrate) did the job; in a few minutes, I barfed my guts out.
+Dad found it hard to watch and felt very sorry for me, but out came the chocolate and it was all over in 10 minutes.

-Some guides you will find mention anything from half a teaspoon to two teaspoons per 5lb.
-Too vague for me, especially given that too much can be just as dangerous as the chocolate.
-I read a few more articles and came to the conclusion that two teaspoons was enough.
+Some guides you will find mention anything from half a teaspoon to two teaspoons per 5lb of dog weight.
+That's too vague to be safe, especially given that too much hydrogen peroxide can be just as poisonous as the chocolate.
+Dad read a few more articles and came to the conclusion that two teaspoons was enough.

+Even though we like to eat everything we find, you might find us very stubborn when it comes to swallowing things that you actually want us to swallow.
 You need to open his mouth without any fuss and keep it there while you pour.
-Here's how I do it:
+Here's how dad does it:

-1. Stand with one leg either side of his body.
+1. Stand with one leg either side of your dog's body, so he can't run away.

 2. Carefully sit down on his back, above his back legs, to make him sit.

-3. Lift his chin with one hand, so his head is pointed up at mine.
+3. Lift his chin with one hand, so his head is pointed up at you.

-4. Press my finger and thumb firmly into the corners of his mouth to make him open his mouth.
+4. Press your finger and thumb firmly into the corners of his mouth, to make him open his mouth.

-6. Close his mouth and keep his head pointing up at me, so he doesn't spit out the fluid.
+6. Close his mouth and keep his head pointing up at you, so he doesn't spit out the fluid.

 Why Is Chocolate Dangerous?

-Chocolate is toxic for us, too.
-You may not have known that.
-But we have the ability to expel the toxic component (theobromine) before it causes damage to us.
-Dogs (and some other animals) don't have that ability, so the toxic theobromine just stays in their bodies, becoming more and more poisonous, until the worst happens.
+Chocolate is toxic for you, too, you know.
+Ok, maybe you didn't know that, but it's true.
+The difference is that you have the ability to expel the toxic component (theobromine) before it causes damage, whereas us dogs (and some other animals) don't have that ability, so the toxic theobromine just stays in ours bodies, becoming more and more poisonous, until the worst happens.

-The darker the chocolate, the more caffeine and theobromine are likely to be present, increasing the danger and urgency.
+The darker the chocolate, the more caffeine and theobromine are likely to be present, increasing the danger and the urgency.
 The actual amount of theobromine will vary from one chocolate to another, so you can't waste time assuming it's fine.
-Always assume it's not fine.
+Always assume it's NOT FINE.

 Symptoms Of Poisoning